 - promote attitudes and values that will challenge derogatory and discriminatory behaviour or prejudice.

 All Paradigm staff receive five days of professional development (CPD) each academic year as well as weekly whole staff CPD meetings.
 As part of this CPD programme, specific training is provided on support strategies for pupils with SEN.

 Each school’s SEN register and pupil profiles are accessible to all staff.
 Both inform staff of pupils’ individual needs and strategies.
 Supply teachers are informed of pupils’ specific learning needs for the group they are covering.
 Faculty managers will monitor the cover work set to ensure it meets the needs of all pupils.

 Teaching assistants and learning mentors undertake additional CPD to enhance their skills in supporting pupils with diverse levels of need.

-Culloden Primary Academy has a Deaf Support Base, which includes a team of teachers of the deaf and staff with signing qualifications.
-The school adopts a total communication approach using Sign Supported English and works closely with the local authority and specialist outreach professionals, such as speech and language therapists.
+Culloden Primary Academy has a Deaf Support Base which includes a lead Teacher of the Deaf, trained Teachers of the Deaf, and trainee Teachers of the Deaf.
+The school adopts a total communication policy approach, using Sign Supported English which is based on British Sign Language (BSL).
+The school also works closely with specialist outreach professions such as speech and language therapists.